Frequently Asked Questions

 Q: What can I do with a general psychology MA?

-A: An MA from Hunter College in psychology can help you acquire a position doing research in a wide variety of corporations and institutions.
+A: An MA in psychology from Hunter College can help you acquire a research position in a wide variety of corporations and institutions.
 It may also help you achieve a promotion in your present employment, or allow you to assume more independence and responsibility in your current position.

 An MA in general psychology will NOT qualify you to practice therapy, nor will it meet the licensing requirements of NY State.
 You cannot call yourself a psychologist without a PhD or PsyD from a program accredited by the APA.